James H. Hawley

 James Henry Hawley (January 17, 1847 – August 3, 1929) was an American attorney and politician from Idaho.
-He was state's ninth governor from 1911 to 1913, and the mayor of Boise from 1903 to 1905.
+He was the state's ninth governor from 1911 to 1913, and the mayor of Boise from 1903 to 1905.
 He also acted as prosecutor or defense attorney for a substantial number of criminal cases.
 Outside of criminal law, he specialized in irrigation and mining cases.